Q2 2026 Laguna Beach Luxury Rental Landscape

 Rental Rate Growth: Short-Term vs Long-Term

-Average daily rates (ADR) for luxury short-term rentals in Laguna Beach climbed 11.3% year-over-year to $1,847 in Q2 2026.
-This growth outpaced inflation and broader Orange County hospitality metrics, signaling that luxury vacation rental demand is strong.
+Average daily rates (ADR) for luxury short-term rentals in Laguna Beach climbed 11.3% year-over-year to $1,847 in Q2 2026, according to aggregated booking data from NextGen Coastal's portfolio and third-party STR platforms.
+This growth outpaced inflation and broader Orange County hospitality metrics, signaling strong luxury vacation rental demand.
 Oceanfront properties led rate growth at 13.7%, while hillside homes saw more modest 7.9% ADR increases.

-Long-term lease rates grew 5.1% to an average of $14,200 per month across the luxury tier.
-Oceanfront long-term rents averaged $29,000/month (up 4.8%), ocean-view properties commanded $19,200/month (up 5.3%), and hillside homes leased for $10,800/month (up 5.6%).
+Long-term lease rates grew 5.1% to an average of $14,200 per month across the luxury tier, based on NextGen Coastal's lease comps database.
+Oceanfront long-term rents averaged $29,000 per month (up 4.8%); ocean-view properties commanded $19,200 per month (up 5.3%); hillside homes leased for $10,800 per month (up 5.6%).
 The relative consistency of long-term rent growth across location tiers suggests that LTR tenants are less segmented by micro-location than STR guests, who pay sharp premiums for beachfront access.

 Operating Economics and Net Yield Considerations